 The need for social workers is growing.
-Nearly 650,000 social workers are already employed in the U.S. alone and the field is expected to grow by 12% from 2014 to 2024.* If you’re looking to enter a profession that is in demand and gives you the opportunity to do meaningful work focused on helping others, a social work career could be the perfect choice.
+More than 680,000 social workers are already employed in the U.S. alone and the field is expected to increase by 16% from 2016 to 2026.1 If you’re looking to enter a profession that is in demand and gives you the opportunity to do meaningful work focused on helping others, a social work career could be the perfect choice.
 But exactly what does it mean to be a social worker?

 Social workers are trained professionals, typically holding a specific degree for social workers such as a Bachelor of Social Work (BSW) degree.
-In fact, completing a BSW degree program is a great way to gain the qualifications you need to enter the field.
+In fact, completing a BSW degree program accredited by the Council on Social Work Education (CSWE) is a great way to gain the qualifications you need to enter the field.
 But not all social work is the same.
 Different types of social workers work in different types of environments.
 Once you earn your BSW degree from a school of social work, you’ll have the opportunity to find work in a diverse number of specialties.
-Common Bachelor of Social Work jobs include:†
+Common Bachelor of Social Work jobs include:2

 Caseworkers are the backbone of the social work field.
 Government agencies, nonprofit organizations, and other groups employ caseworkers to provide one-on-one help to people in need.
 Caseworkers help guide individuals through conflicts, crises, recoveries, etc. by serving as an individual’s advocate and providing that individual with the information and assistance they need to get through their current problems.
 For instance, a caseworker at a hospital can help a patient and family address financial issues and plan for care after leaving the hospital.